 We will continue keeping close contact with the manufacturers of the brands you know and use.
 Because of this, we will be able to offer potential backup supply options in case of any unexpected disruption to the supply chain.

 The latest information we’ve received indicates that COVID-19 cannot survive for long outside of a host’s body.
-The medical supplies that you receive from 180 Medical should not be able to actively carry any virus.
+The medical supplies that you receive from 180 Medical should not be able to actively carry any virus, although it may be a good idea to practice proper hand hygiene like handwashing or using a hand sanitizer after handling a package from outside your home.

 If you receive catheter supplies, please note that all catheters are sterilized.
 Therefore, your catheter products should not be contaminated.